The Puffin Tour at Machias Seal Island

 Grand Manan Island welcomes you with open arms to its rugged, storm-beaten, yet peaceful haven.
 It is the island that is too good to be true.
 The waters around Grand Manan are a haven for whales, porpoises, seals, and seabirds.
 Let it share its unspoiled scenic vistas and hidden secrets.
 I highly recommend staying for a week to take it all in.
 Click on the link below for more information.

 This post was sponsored by Charlotte Coastal Region Tourism; however, all thoughts and opinions are my own.
-Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn, Threads & Twitter.
-Be the first to receive my latest articles by clicking on the β€˜subscribe’ link at the top of this page.
-PIease share articles you love with your social media community.
-There’s No Place Like Home!
+Follow Maritimes Maven on FaceBook, Instagram, Pinterest, LinkedIn & Threads.
+Subscribe to be the first to receive my latest articles.
+Share articles you love with your social media community so they, too, will discover, There’s No Place Like Home!